Generalised Taft algebras and pairs in involution: Hopf algebras without pairs in involution

-Consequently a generalised Taft algebra without pairs in involution necessarily needs to have a group of group-likes of even order $N$.
-In fact, the existence of such a pair depends on the behaviour of the parameters modulo $2^n$ where $n\in \mathbb N_0$ is the maximal integer such that $2^n$ divides $N$.
+Consequently, a generalised Taft algebra without pairs in involution necessarily needs to have a group of group-likes of even order $N$.
+In fact, the existence of such a pair depends on the behaviour of the entries of the parameter matrix modulo $2^n$, where $n\in \mathbb N_0$ is the maximal integer such that $2^n$ divides $N$.